 ALMA has performed scientific observations since September 2011 in the form of proposal-based "Early Science Projects", in addition to regular commissioning and science verification.
-The Cycle 1 observing period now offers another opportunity for astronomers to propose science projects with ALMA.
-In the Cycle 1 call for proposals the following capabilities were offered: 32 12m and six 7m antennas for interferometry, four frequency bands and maximum baselines from 150m to 1km.
-The capabilities of ALMA will gradually improve during Cycle 1 operations and we currently expect that the ALMA baseline project will be completed and in Full Science Operations by 2013.

-More information on the ALMA project can be found on the ESO ALMA webpages at http://www.eso.org/sci/facilities/alma
+The Cycle 2 observing period now offers another opportunity for astronomers to propose science projects with ALMA.
+In the Cycle 2 call for proposals the following capabilities are offered: thirty-four 12-m antennas in the 12-m main array and nine 7-m antennas in the Atacama Compact Array (ACA, also called the Morita Array) plus two 12-m antennas for single-dish observations; six frequency bands (3,4,6,7,8, and 9) and maximum baselines from 160m to 1.5km.
+The capabilities of ALMA will gradually improve during the next Cycles and we currently expect that the ALMA baseline project will be completed and in Full Science Operations by 2014.
+More details on the capabilities of ALMA during Early Science are given in the Proposer's Guide, available at the ALMA Science Portal at http://almascience.org.
+More information on the ALMA project can also be found on the Science Portal.

-The ALMA Regional Centres (ARCs)
+2.2 The ALMA Regional Centres (ARCs)

 The interface between ALMA and the astronomy community is provided by the three partners through the ALMA Regional Centres (ARCs).
 These are located at NAOJ in Mitaka, Japan, for the East Asian partnership, at ESO in Garching, Germany, for the European partnership, and at NRAO in Charlottesville, USA, for the North American partnership.
+The ARCs are staffed by scientists with expertise in radio astronomy, millimetre and submillimetre astronomy, and interferometry, and their purpose is to work with the community of astronomers to maximise the scientific productivity of the telescope.

-Organization of the European ARC structure
+2.3 Organisation of the European ARC structure